KameronKeller/algoIRL-DBSCAN/explainer_script.md

 - Filter **things!**
 - We can basically apply this anywhere patterns of similarity exist!

-Our main character Karen purchases flour from TraderShmoes.
+Our main character Sharon purchases flour from TraderShmoes.
 The store then sends our protagonist a list of coupons with great recommendations!
-Karen is ecstatic!
+Sharon is ecstatic!

-*scene props*:
+*scene props:*
 - toilet paper
 - masks
 - bullets